rizitis/sexyslack/README.md

 to be ignored in case you dont want them or you already had them installed from other source like SBo.
 Also it edit /etc/slackpkg/blacklist with packages that needed to be there for every version of Gnome separate.
 ### Note
-sexyslack is only for Slackware-current use, if you try it in Slackware-stable you will breake your system 100%.
+sexyslack is only for Slackware-current use, if you try it in Slackware-stable you will break your system 100%.
 Gnome installation in Slackware-stable should be ONLY from SlackBuilds.org @BobFunk doing great job there and safe.

 ### Installation